All usual disclaimers apply. No warranty of any kind provided. follow these advices at your own risk and expense.

 Finally you'll need to find the signal pin.
 This will typically measure about 3.5V and change when you move the stick from one extreme to the other.

-If you have access to an oscilloscope you'll see something like this:
+If you have access to an oscilloscope you'll see something like shown in figure 1:

 On the firmware side, you'll probably need to adjust the de-mixing.